ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Qualitative Analysis and Error Analysis

-\paragraph{Frequent role confusions.} Role misassignments often concentrate on a small set of frequent roles.
-Table~\ref{tab:q32_roleconf} lists the most common misassigned roles by setting and source, showing that confusions tend to occur among high-frequency participant/location roles for text arguments and visually grounded roles for box arguments.
+\textbf{Frequent roles involved in misassignments.} Role misassignments concentrate on a small set of frequent schema roles.
+Table~\ref{tab:q32_roleconf} lists the most common roles appearing in role-misassignment cases by setting and source, showing that text-side errors are concentrated in frequent participant/location roles, whereas box-side errors are concentrated in visually grounded roles.

-\paragraph{EM error analysis.} For event mention, we categorize errors into: \textbf{Spurious type} (predicted event type not matched to any gold event), \textbf{Missing} (gold event not predicted), and \textbf{Trigger mismatch} (event type matches, but the extracted trigger string differs after normalization).
+\textbf{EM error analysis.} For Event Mention, we categorize errors into \textbf{Spurious} (predicted event not matched to any gold event), \textbf{Missing} (gold event not predicted), and \textbf{Trigger mismatch} (event type matches, but the extracted trigger string differs after normalization).
 Table~\ref{tab:q32_emerr} reports the corresponding counts.
+As expected, trigger mismatch appears only in text-involved settings, whereas the visual setting contains no such errors because visual event mention scoring does not rely on textual triggers.

-\paragraph{Summary.} AR errors in ECHO are mainly caused by over-generation and imperfect grounding (span mismatch for text, localization for vision), while role confusions are a smaller but consistent source.
-For EM, errors mainly arise from spurious event types and missing events, with trigger mismatches remaining non-negligible in text-involved settings.
+\textbf{Summary.} Overall, the error profile is consistent with the preceding analysis: Argument Role errors are dominated by over-generation and imperfect grounding, whereas Event Mention errors mainly come from spurious and missing events.
+The next subsection complements this view with model-level output statistics.